 We see some of that happening with Google’s site links, which provide shortcuts within search results to the top ranking site for some query terms, to pages within the same domain.

-Imagine a system similar to Google’s site links which provides both relevant search results in response to query terms as well as recommended pages based upon the searching and browsing behavior of people who searched for the same terms.
+Imagine a system similar to Google’s site links which provide both relevant search results in response to query terms as well as recommended pages based upon the searching and browsing behavior of people who searched for the same terms.
 These recommended pages could be from a number of different domains.

-Destinations, Interaction Hubs, and Way Stations
+Search Trails: Destinations, Interaction Hubs, and Way Stations

 The search engine may find a number of different types of pages to recommend to searchers.